Tamalckb531/DSA-course/Week3/readme.md

 Create three nested loop and print for each index in inner most loop.
 We can also track how many combination printed by using a count variable and increasing it on the each inner most loop iteration.
 The time complexity will be O(n^3) and space complexity will be O(1).

+**LeetCode 1 - twoSum :**

+Same as the twoSum problem but we aren't using the inner loop from 0 rather than using from outer loop index+1.
+It will only work with the upper left triangle so no redundant value there.

 <hr/>